 - genetic factors

-- blood vessels problems
+- blood vessel problems

 - autoimmune disorders

 There are also risk factors that can increase your chances of

 - being pregnant with multiple fetuses

-- advanced maternal age (over the age of 35)
+- being over the age of 35

-- history of hypertension or diabetes
+- having a history of diabetes

-- history of kidney disorder
+- having a history of a kidney disorder

 of preeclampsia.
 If you do develop symptoms, some common ones include: